Everyone knows that China is famous for pandas, the Great Wall, and its huge population.

-If you want to see birds, you’ll need to travel to a nature reserve or a rural area where there are wetlands.
+If you want to see birds, you’ll need to travel to a nature reserve or a rural area.

-It’s a real downside to this otherwise spectacular country.
+It’s a real blight on this otherwise spectacular country.

 Despite China spanning five geographical time zones, only one time zone is officially observed – Beijing Time.